Speed to Market Strategies From Three Leaders in Product Management

 2. Empower all decision makers to conduct research

 Ben turned to Alpha to make it quicker and easier for product managers – even those without expertise in market research – to get user insights and align to the actual wants and needs of the market.
-With Alpha, product teams can reach users that they couldn’t previously reach because of legal constraints and run experiments with real people within their target user segments without a months-long process.
+With Alpha, product teams can reach users that they couldn’t previously reach because of legal constraints.
+They could also run experiments with real people within their target user segments without a months-long process.

 Not only do market research studies inform product decisions, experiments inform larger market research studies.
 Experimentation has helped Humana test ideas with their target market faster than ever before.

-David O’Malley, Product Innovation and Digital Transformation leader at General Electric, helped teams across the company shift from analog to digital and adopt modern product management best practices by guiding them through sprints.
+In an interview with David O’Malley, Product Innovation and Digital Transformation leader at General Electric.
+David revealed how he helped teams across the company shift from analog to digital.
+He had them adopt modern product management best practices by guiding them through sprints.

 Even though there was buy-in at the executive level to adopt digital technologies, the main hurdle that David identified as preventing teams from doing so was that they were simply not moving fast enough.
 He realized that he needed to cut down bureaucracy and empower teams to do their best work.
-David did so by running sprints that included coaching and a product management framework that put the user at the center of development.
+David did so by running sprints that included coaching.
+He also used a product management framework that put the user at the center of development.

 He guided teams through two one-week sprints where they create a backlog, define user stories, and produce real working software.
 This environment makes it faster and easier to pivot and therefore faster and easier to get to market.
 David says that these sprints ultimately enabled teams to increase velocity by over 300%.